andraugust/andraugust.github.io/quantum-3.md

 * The total $$i$$th component of spin: $$\sigma_i^A + \sigma_i^B = \sigma_i \otimes I + I \otimes \sigma_i$$
 * The product of pairs of components: $$\sigma_i^A\sigma_j^B = \sigma_i \otimes \sigma_j$$

-Composite operators, like non-composite operators, have eigenvalues and eigenvectors associated with them that define their measurable outcomes and corresponding states to which an initial state-vector will collapse when a given outcome is observed.
+Composite operators, like non-composite operators, have eigenvalues and eigenvectors associated with them that define their measurable outcomes and corresponding states to which a state-vector will collapse when an outcome is measured.

 __Product States.__ What's the opposite of an entangled state?
 A product state.
 Product states are composed of separately prepared sub-systems.
 Mathematically this means the sub-systems are normalized separately and then combined via a tensor product.
 For example, for binary sub-systems $$\ket{A}$$ and $$\ket{B}$$ we have